Preparing to Buy a Home for the First Time

 Things to Consider

-• Buyers receive all kinds of mail for insurance and other services.
-Call the mortgage broker before taking any action regarding this junk mail.
+• Home buyers receive all kinds of mail for insurance and other services.
+Call the mortgage broker before taking any action regarding junk mail.
 When in doubt, throw it out.

-• A mortgage payment can change due to the balance in the escrow account.
-The amount collected for property taxes and homeowner's insurance can change, and often do, annually.
-If you have any questions about payment changes, call your mortgage broker.
+• A mortgage payment can change due to the balance in your escrow account.
+The amount collected for property taxes and homeowner's insurance are subject to annual changes and escrow adjustments.

 FAQs